-The leopard blenny has a large head which tapers down to a small tail.
+The leopard blenny has a proportionally large head which tapers down to a small tail.
 The skin is not smooth with a series of dimples, most likely to aid with camouflage.
 Females are white with a series of brown colored spots situated in the dimples.
 Spots are darker around the head and upper body and lighter going back towards the tail.
 The pectoral, dorsal and caudal fins are yellow in color.
-Males have similar brown spots on the head but have red or pink spots on the tail.
+Males have similar brown spots on the head but have red or pink spots from behind the gills onto the tail as can be seen above.
 The dorsal and caudal fins are also either red or pink in color.
 The pattern and coloration camouflages the leopard blenny remarkably well on some porites corals.

 Leopard blennies have a fringe of cirri running across the body just behind the eyes with a tentacle above each eye and two below the eyes, nearer to the mouth.
 The eyes are rather large with a series of dark brown dots, similar size to the pupil, around the edge of the eye.
 The mouth of the leopard blenny has a series of comb-like protuberances on the upper jaw which are used for scraping their food.
 The fish grows to roughly 14 cm (5.5″) in length.

 The leopard blenny occurs throughout the Indo-Pacific, from the East African Coast and Red Sea, to Hawai, and is found mainly on coral reefs, always with a hiding place or hole close by.
 At night they are often found sleeping in staghorn corals.

 They feed mainly on coral which include; Acropora, Porites, Millepora and others.
 It eats by using its lower jaw to bite onto coral while the upper jaw (with the comb like appendages) scrapes coral polyps into its mouth.
 The fish has been observed to cause localized bleaching during its feeding activities creating white spotted markings on the coral.